m-carini/m-carini.github.io/index.md

 **Project overview:** In this project, my group and I used neural networks to predict whether or not an individual has a cardiovascular condition based on their other health metrics.
 Due to the nature of the problem, our goal was to optimize recall.
 This way we would minimize misclassifying someone with heart disease at the expense of telling someone they have a heart disease when in fact they do not.

-We looked to imrpove our model using a variety of parameter tuning.
+We looked to improve our model using a variety of parameter tuning.
 Our model did not improve when using different numbers of layers with various densities.
-Next we tried different optimizers and numbers of epochs.
+Next, we tried different optimizers and numbers of epochs.
 Our model improved with RMS as the optimizer and worked best with 30 epochs.
 After we looked at various initializers and found RandomNormal worked the best with our data.

 We did see evidence of overfitting, so we continued to test various hyperparameters.
 Varying dropout rates in different layers did not impact our recall much and actually increased our overfitting problem.
-Using both batch normailization and dropout regularization gave us the highest recall without overfitting and turned out to be our best model.
+Using both batch normalization and dropout regularization gave us the highest recall without overfitting and turned out to be our best model.

 <img src="images/heart_nn_img.png?raw=true"/>
 <img src="images/heart_nn_img2.png?raw=true"/>